dsestero/jboss/README.markdown

 ##Overview

 This is the jboss module.
-It provides classes and defines to install, configure, and create services for jboss instances for the versions 4, 5, 7 of JBoss-GA and WildFly-8.
+It provides classes and defines to install, configure, and create services for jboss instances for the versions 4, 5, 7 of JBoss-GA, WildFly-8 and WildFly-12.

 ##Module Description